Free U.S. shipping with code FREE · 30-day returns · Visit our Maui showroom →

 What to Wear in Hawaii (The Short Answer)

-For most of your trip, wear lightweight breathable clothing — cotton or rayon aloha shirts and shorts for men; floral dresses, sundresses, or linen separates for women; comfortable sandals or slippers for everyone.
-Bring one warm layer (a packable jacket or fleece) for any morning boat trips, helicopter rides, or mountain drives, no matter which island you’re on.
+For most of your trip, wear lightweight breathable clothing — cotton or rayon aloha shirts and shorts for men; floral dresses, sundresses, or linen separates for women; comfortable sandals for everyone.
+Bring one warm layer for morning boat trips, helicopter rides, or mountain drives.
 Skip heavy denim, polyester, and anything you’d wear to a formal mainland event.
 One nice aloha shirt or sundress covers every dinner reservation on the islands.

 The Fabric Question Nobody Talks About